nicolabs/nicobot/README.md

 When run, it will send a message and wait for an answer, in different ways (see options below).
 Once the configured conditions are met, the bot will terminate and print the result in [JSON](https://www.json.org/) format.
 This JSON structure will have to be parsed in order to retrieve the answer and determine what were the exit(s) condition(s).

+It is primarily meant to integrate with other programs in a more large process, like for instance : asking for a user to authenticate via chat.